-When you’re done editing your Reel and you’re happy with it, you can preview what it will look like and then you’ll be prompted to share it.
-From here, choose an eye-catching cover photo, add an informative caption that will show up with your post, tag any other relevant accounts, and opt to share it in your feed or only in your Reels tab on your account page.
-We recommend sharing it to your feed as well since this increases the number of people who will see it.
+When you’re done editing your Reel, you can preview what it will look like and then you’ll be prompted to share it.
+From here, choose an eye-catching cover photo, add an informative caption that will show up with your post, tag any other relevant accounts and opt to share it in your feed or only in your Reels tab on your account page.
+We recommend sharing it to your Instagram feed as well since this increases the number of people who will see it.

 As you learn the ropes of posting on Instagram Reels, there are a few tips to keep in mind that will help you continue to grow your audience.

 Stay on top of trends: Whether it’s a viral audio, filter or hashtag, jumping on trends is a great way to get more eyes on your content.
 Browse other Reels or even TikTok videos for inspiration, as there is often overlap between the two platforms.

 Post frequently and consistently: Consistency is key with any kind of social media marketing, so you’ll want to create a posting schedule and stick to it.
 Additionally, it’s important to post somewhat frequently to keep your audience engaged and regularly expose your content to new people.
 Marketing experts recommend posting between four and seven Reels per week.

 Encourage audience engagement: Prompt your viewers to share, like and comment by leaving a question in the caption box or asking them outright in your Reel.
 Higher levels of post engagement will lead to higher chances of visibility.